Neighbor Lists#

 )

 Setting atomic_density: This should reflect the expected atomic density of your system in atoms per unit volume (using the same length units as cutoff).
-If set too low, the neighbor matrix may be too narrow and neighbors will be silently truncated.
+If set too low, the neighbor matrix may be too narrow and a NeighborOverflowError will be raised at runtime.
 If set too high, memory is wasted on unused columns.

 Setting safety_factor: This multiplier provides headroom for local density fluctuations (e.g., atoms clustering in one region).
-A value of 5.0 is conservative for most systems, but 1.0 is typically sufficient for “reasonable” structures/systems (e.g. in standard public datasets).
-Reduce it for memory-constrained scenarios where you are confident in uniform density; increase it for systems with significant density variation.
+The default of 1.0 is typically sufficient for systems with reasonably uniform density (e.g. standard public datasets).
+Increase it for systems with significant density variation where atoms may cluster in one region.

 Tip